Try this lighter version of mince pies made with filo pastry and fresh apples and pears. Great for mince pie skeptics.

 Spray each stack in the tin with a little oil and bake in the oven for five minutes until crisp and pale golden.
 Then, divide the filling evenly among the cases.

 Next take the remaining squares of filo, scrunch each one up lightly and place one on top of each pie so that it looks like a scrunched-up tissue.
-Brush them lightly with beaten egg.
+Brush them lightly with beaten egg or melted butter.

 Pop in the oven on the heated baking sheet for 8-10 minutes or until the pies are crisp and golden.